spencerkingman/spenking-music/_posts/2000-01-19-soda-spill.markdown

 this my only dollar bill shall not leave me wasted
 rolled up on the tower steps like some peeling orange
 arts & culture, dish-wash, chauffeur
-it’s written in the windex:
+it’s written on the windex:
 Siegfried got a raw deal

 sprinklers make their move at night, cooling off the phantoms
 hop the wall and duck them all, stucco on my chin
 never leave your A/C halo
-hanging muggers rove
+hanging, muggers row
 valley’s in the nineties

 spill-proof carpet, shapeshift glass, inside-out apartment
 place your hand in someone’s pool, let them pull through you
 charcoal, sand art, vacuum, landmark
 planes keep shoveling in
-from nowhere, any people
+nowhere, any people